MikeWoodward/UT330B/Documentation/documentation.rst

 ------------

 The UT330 object depends on the following libraries:
-•	Datetime
+- datetime
-•	PySerial (version 3.01)
+- pyserial (version 3.01)
-•	Time
+- time

 If you don’t already have them, you can install them with the pip install command.